Intelligent Energy: History

 In 2012, SMILE FC System Corporation, a joint venture between Intelligent Energy and Suzuki Motor Corporation, was established to develop and manufacture air-cooled fuel cell systems for the automotive and a range of industry sectors.
 During the same year, a fleet of fuel cell taxis incorporating Intelligent Energy's technology was used during the 2012 London Olympics.
 Part of the European Union-funded HyTEC (Hydrogen Technologies in European Cities) project launched in 2011, the taxis were used to transport VIP guests of the Mayor of London around the city.
 In 2013, SMILE FC Corporation announced that it had established a ready-to-scale production line for its fuel cell systems, utilising Intelligent Energy's semi-automated production technology.
 IE-CHP also received CE certification for its first-generation product, a 10 kWe/12 kWth combined heat and power (CHP) fuel cell.
 The certification allows the product to be sold in the European Economic Area, confirming that the product satisfies all the EU regulatory and conformity assessment procedures covering the design, manufacture, and testing of the system.

 Intelligent Energy was acquired by Meditor Energy, part of the Meditor Group, in October 2017.

 In 2018, Intelligent Energy announced the launch of its IE-LIFT 802/804 fuel cell modules for power generation applications such as stationary power, micro-grids, telecoms, and critical infrastructure.

-The company launched its Charitable Trust in January 2019.
-The Trust allocates £100,000 to local charities and voluntary organisations in the Charnwood area each year.
-The Charitable Trust's first year of awardees included Shepshed Dolphin Swimming Club, ADAPT Prem Babies, Citizens Advice Bureau, Loughborough University Students Union Action Section and The Bridge.
-During 2019, Intelligent Energy's IE-SOAR 650W UAV fuel cell module broke an Official World Record flight time of over 12 hours.
-The company also launched its higher power fuel cell module for UAV applications (IE-SOAR 2.4kW) which offers flight durations of over 5 times that compared to batteries and lastly, joined the Project ESTHER consortium at the end of the year.
-The goal of the project was to develop hydrogen fuel cells for use in passenger cars and heavy-duty vehicles.

-In 2021, the company joined the H2GEAR programme.
-This programme involved the development of ground-breaking hydrogen propulsion system for aircraft with GKN Aerospace.
-In February of the same year, the company joined StasHH.
-The European consortium was created to introduce standardisation for heavy duty fuel cell modules, with the goal to successfully develop and integrate these modules into trucks and buses.
-In October 2021, the IE-LIFT 1T/1U fuel cell module for warehousing and materials handling equipment was launched.